spencerbertsch1/Linux_Server_Configuration/README.md

 The website is currently deployed at [http://3.218.244.61/](http://3.218.244.61/)

-Steps below are adapted in part from the *project Details* section of the Linux Server Configuration project page.
+Steps below are adapted in part from the *project Details* section of Udacity's Linux Server Configuration project page.

 ## Step 1: Obtain an AWS instance using Amazon Lightsail